 Steps For A Successful Conversation About Hospice:

-Tell your loved one you’re concerned about their declining health and think they would benefit from additional support.
+Not sure how to talk about hospice?
+To get the conversation started, tell your loved one you’re concerned about their declining health and think they would benefit from additional support.
 Do they agree with you?
 Do they want to continue pursuing a cure—or is symptom management their goal?
-Answering these questions is an important first step.
+Answering these questions about hospice is an important first step.

-Writing down questions before you talk with your loved one’s doctor will keep the conversation on track, especially if emotions run high.
-Bring to the appointment a list of things like recent hospitalizations and noticeable health declines (e.g. increased falls, weight loss).
+Writing down questions before you talk with your loved one’s doctor will keep the conversation on track, especially if emotions run high during difficult conversations around end-of-life care.
+Bring to the appointment a list of information like recent hospitalizations and noticeable health declines (e.g. increased falls, weight loss).

 Be Honest and Expect it in Return

-It’s important to be honest with your loved one’s doctor about their recent health declines and your concerns.
+When talking to a loved one’s doctor about hospice, it’s important to be honest about their recent health declines and your concerns.
 Will your loved one’s symptoms or illness improve?
 Will continued curative treatment be challenging or ineffective?
-Do they agree hospice a good option?
+How is their quality of life?
+Do they agree hospice might be a good option?

 Plan for a Successful Visit

 A serious conversation about hospice will take more time than a standard visit.
-When making the appointment, tell the scheduler you want to have a conversation about hospice.
+When making the appointment, tell the scheduler you want to have a conversation with the doctor about hospice.
 At the appointment, clarify your goals and don’t feel like you need to rush.

 Bring Your Support System

-Consider bringing another family member for a second set of ears or to serve as the note-taker.
+Consider bringing another family member to talk about hospice for a second set of ears or to serve as the note-taker.

 Be an Advocate